 SELECT `first_name` , `last_name` FROM `customer` WHERE `customer_id` = ?

-By using normalization, the firewall can store in allowlists digests that each match many different statements received from clients.
-For more information about normalization and digests, see Section 24.10, “Performance Schema Statement Digests”.
+By using normalization, firewall allowlists can store digests that each match many different statements received from clients.
+For more information about normalization and digests, see Section 25.10, “Performance Schema Statement Digests”.

 Each profile registered with the firewall has its own operational mode, chosen from these values: